AlphaGenes/tinyhouse/README.md

-Dear John,

-If you are reading this, I probably got hit by a bus.
-I wanted to leave some notes for whatever poor post-doc has been given the task of understanding the software I wrote.
-This might also serve as an introductory document for new hires to our python code base.
+Hello,

+Welcome to tinyhouse, an increasingly non light-weight python module for processing genotypes and pedigrees, and for performing common operations for livestock breeding settings.
+This document is designed to give a brief overview of this software package, including some over-arching design philosophies, and some specifics about programs that use our software.

-There’s a lot in here.
-I’m going to go through three main topics.
-First: some general philosophy and gatchas about writing code in python, and using tinyhouse as a library.
-Second: a bit about what each of the files in tinyhouse contains.
+This document covers three main topics.
+1. Some general philosophy and gatchas about writing code in python, and using tinyhouse as a library.
+2. a bit about what each of the files in tinyhouse contains.
 This is not a full exauhstive list though.
-It will also include areas where I hope we’ll improve in the (near) future.
-Last it will include a brief overview of the software that depends on tinyhouse.
-The goal to give some idea of how it is currently being used.
+It will also include areas where improvement is needed (and hopefully will take place in the near future!).
+3. It will include a brief overview of the software that depends on tinyhouse.
+The goal to give some idea of how it is currently being used, along with example programs that show how it might be used in the future.

-Some overarching ideas
+Some overarching ideas.
 ======

 Python
 ------

-When I started writing python code, most of the group was using a mix of Fortran and R for their programming needs.
-This had some issues, but seemed to work at the time.
-We still have a fairly large codebase written in Fortran, and it’s likely that most of those programs will stay that way.

-In particular, I wrote first version of AlphaPeel was written in Fortran, and learned a lot through that experience.
-One of the key things though was that we spent an awful lot of time writing code for some fairly simple things.
-Unlike most modern programming langauges, we had to code up our own version of common datastructures, liked linked lists, or dictionaries.
-We also had to write custom code for common operations like searching and sorting.
-This would be fine, but given how Fortran is structured as a language, it can take considerable development time to adapt existing code to new problems or new types.

-I was finding that it was limiting the type of development I was able to do, and restricting the types of algorithms we could create and try.
-In short, our choice of programming language was actively hampering our ability to develop software and do research.
-So we took a look at python instead.

-There are a lot of advantages for python.
-The language is rapidly developing, has a massive user base, there are a lot of third party modules available.
-It’s also easy to learn, easy to develop, and easy to maintain.
-The availibility of common libraries, means that we don’t need to worry about creating linked lists (or lists) for common objects, we have them build in.
-We also don’t need to re-write common functions like search functions, since they were already implemented.

-The main disasdvantage was that we already had a lot of code written in Fortran, and there was a worry that speed was going to be an issue.
-I think that in a lot of cases, speed has been fairly overlooked or minimized as something that people care about.
-Computers have gotten faster, but algorithms and common problems haven’t gotten substantially more complex.
-That is not the case for our group.
-We burn a disturbingly large amount of CPU time every month, and while Eddie is somewhat free, as a group we’ve invested quite a lot of money to obtain the resources we have, so it makes sense to use them wisely.
+When I started writing this library, most of the group (myself included) was using Fortran as their primary coding language.
+This worked well becuase most of our legacy code in AlphaImpute and AlphaHouse was written in fortran, and John knew and understood the language.
+As time went on, working with Fortran was creating more problems then it was solving, and so we started looking for other langauges.
+Python was an obvious choice -- it is widely used both within and outside of academia.
+There are a large number of mature third party modules and libraries that can be taken advantage of.
+It is easy to learn, a joy to code in, and simple to deploy and maintain.
+It also provides (though `numpy` and `numba`) fast computational libraries that give C or Fortran like speed increases, with minimal overhead.

+Many of these features stand in stark contrast to Fortran, which is no longer widely used, hard to code in, and lacks easy interfaces to common operations.
+Some simple data structures like linked lists and dictionaries are missing in Fortran, along with modern object-oriented programing principles like inheritance, and common operations like searching and sorting.
+Although it is possible (and AlphaImpute, AlphaPhase, and AlphaHouse impliment) these features, it takes a sizeable number of developer-hours to do this, and porting them to different data structures is not always straightforward.
+These hurdles can make it expensive (in terms of developer-hours) to try out new ideas, or play around with new approaches and algorithms which hampered my ability to do research).

+Computational speed has remained one of the main concerns about moving away from Fortran.
+This group burns a disturbingly large amount of CPU time every month, and any computational savings can increase the throughput we have getting jobs through Eddie.
+In addition, some of the commercial partners we work with, need to be able to run our software in a short time frame (generally 24 hours on their data), and so an order of magnitude speed difference will matter.

-To get around issues regarding speed, we’ve taken advantage of using numpy and numba, two high performance computing libraries for python.
-Numpy is a matrix library, numba is a just in time compiler that allows compiled code using a subset of the core python language, along with some numpy features.
-In most cases, utilizing numba/numpy doesn’t require changing any code.
-In numba’s case a just in time decorator is added to functions, but sometimes it requires a little it of code refactoring.
+To allow python to obtain Fortran level speeds for performing large scale matrix operations, much of the code is now parrellelizable, and heavily utilizes both numpy and `numba`.
+Numpy is a commonly used matrix library in python. `numba` is a just in time (jit) compiler that is able to compile a subset of the core python language, along with some numpy features into faster code.
+In many cases, using `numba` and numpy requires little extra coding and provides competitive speed gains compared to Fortran.
+In some cases, working with `numba` can require some creative engineering, but the speed gains and convience of using python more generally are worth it.

-To put it bluntly, I think concerns over speed for most of our use cases are somewhat over-rated.
-In many cases the types of things that in python are slowest (and can’t be sped up using numba), are also the types of things we don’t spend a whole lot of run time.
-I think sorting a pedigree is a good example of this.
-To sort a pedigree, we take a list of individuals, calculate the generation of each individual (the generation is defined as 0 if the individual doesn’t have any parents, and the max(sire_generation, dam_generation) + 1, otherwise).
-We then create a list of generations and assign an individual to the list containing other individuals of their same generation.
-This creates a “sorted” pedigree, and let’s us go from the earliest individual to the most recent, and guarantees that we will always process an individual’s parents before the individual.
-In python, this takes 10-15 lines of code to do.
-In Fortran it took hundreds, and was a big enough deal that we have an entire program devoted to doing this on our website (AlphaRecode).
-In terms of runtime though – sorting a pedigree with 200,000 individuals takes under a second and so any speed gain will be negligible compared to the cost of what ever post-processing happens on that pedigree.
+Most importantly, I believe that concerns over choosing a language for speed are generally misplaced.
+In an academic environment the limiting factor for developing fast code tends to be developer time.
+More developer time means that the developer can spend more time profiling the code, and refining the algorithms used.
+This will generally give larger speed increases then re-implimenting the same algorithm in a (slightly) faster language.
+I believe that this is particularly the case for non-speed critical operations, where the convience of having a pre-existing data structure, like a non-fixed length list, or a dictionary, greatly outweighs the marginal speed losses for using one.

 Numpy
 =====

 Most of the data we use in our python programs are stored as numpy arrays.
-Because we are also using numba, it is good to be explicit about the data types you use.
+Because we are also using `numba`, it is good to be explicit about the data types you use.
 E.g. if you want to allocate an empty array of size ten, use:

 newArray = np.full(10, 0, dtype = np.float32)
 newArray = np.full(10, 0, dtype = np.int8)